 About Me

-My recent work examines (1) OA formation under extreme-heat conditions, (2) refined source apportionment of OA with multi-instrument datasets, (3) multiphase Chemistry of SOA in urban and mountain areas including processes in aerosols and clouds, (4) long-term trends of urban OA sources using 2016–2024 datasets, (5) coupling ambient data and machine learning to explore driving factors of SOA formation.
+To be more specific, my recent work examines (1) OA formation under extreme-heat conditions, (2) refined source apportionment of OA with multi-instrument datasets, (3) multiphase Chemistry of SOA in urban and mountain areas including processes in aerosols and clouds, (4) long-term trends of urban OA sources, (5) coupling ambient data and machine learning to explore driving factors of SOA formation.